History and Politics

 Applicants are also asked to submit two examples of recent work, which will be available to interviewers.

-Applicants for History and Politics who are invited for interview will also be required to take an at-interview written assessment.
-This will be the same assessment as that taken by applicants for History.
+Applicants for History and Politics who are invited for interview may also be required to take an assessment.
 The details of this assessment are being finalized, and will be available here in due course.